nestjsplus/test-auth-chapter-sample/README.md

 1. the user is **not** logged in (is not authenticated)
 2. the user **is** logged in (is authenticated)

-In the first case (user is not logged in), we want to restrict the routes the user can access (i.e., deny access to restricted routes).
+In the first case (user is not logged in), we need to perform two distinct functions.
+First, we want to restrict the routes the unauthenticated user can access (i.e., deny access to restricted routes).
 We'll use Guards in their familiar capacity to handle this function.
 We'll do this through a standard, user-defined `AuthenticatedGuard` which we'll build shortly.

-We also need to handle the authentication step itself (invoking the Passport strategy we just built) when the unauthenticated user attempts to login.
-Looking at our UX, it's easy to see that we'll handle this step via a `POST` request on our `/login` route.
-This raises the question: how exactly do we invoke the Passport local strategy in that route?
+Next, we also need to handle the **authentication step** itself (i.e., when a previously unauthenticated user attempts to login).
+Looking at our UI, it's easy to see that we'll handle this step via a `POST` request on our `/login` route.
+This raises the question: how exactly do we invoke the "login phase" of the Passport local strategy in that route?

 The answer is: by using another Guard.
 Similar to the way we extended the `PassportStrategy` class in the last section, we'll start with a default `AuthGuard` provided in the `@nestjs/passport` package, and extend it as needed, naming our new Guard `LoginGuard`.
 We'll then decorate our `POST /login` route with this `LoginGuard` to invoke our Passport local strategy.

-The second case (logged in user) simply relies on the same standard user-defined `AuthenticatedGuard` to enable the logged in user to access protected routes.
+The second case enumerated above (logged in user) simply relies on the same standard user-defined `AuthenticatedGuard` we already discussed to enable access to protected routes for logged in users.

 Let's cover the `LoginGuard` first.
 Create a file called `login.guard.ts` in the `guards` folder and replace its default contents as follows: